 - Weekly Jobless Claims: Another week and another bad weekly jobless claims report.
 1,434,000 Americans filed unemployment claims and continued claims increased from 16,200,000 to 17,018,000 continued claims.
 While this is bad news for the economy it is good news for fixed mortgage rates.

 - GDP: To no one’s surprise this was a total disaster of a report.
 The biggest single decline in GDP ever – 32.9%.
-Since everyone was expecting this there was no impact to mortgage rates.
+Since everyone was expecting this there was no impact on mortgage rates.

 Wednesday – July 29th: